Ice Cold in Alex

 Ice Cold in Alex is a 1958 British war film set during the Western Desert campaign of World War II based on the novel of the same name by Christopher Landon.
 Directed by J. Lee Thompson and starring John Mills, the film was a prizewinner at the 8th Berlin International Film Festival.
-Under the title Desert Attack, a shortened, 79-minute version of the film was released in the United States in 1961.
-Film critic Craig Butler later referred to the shortened versions as nonsensical.
+Under the title Desert Attack, a shortened 79-minute version of the film was released in the United States in 1961.
+Film critic Craig Butler later referred to the shortened version as nonsensical.

 Plot

 Captain Anson, the officer commanding a British RASC Motor Ambulance Company in Tobruk, is suffering from battle fatigue and alcoholism.
-With the city about to be besieged by the German Afrika Korps, Anson and most of his unit are ordered to evacuate to Alexandria.
-During the evacuation, Anson, MSM Tom Pugh and two nurses, Sister Diana Murdoch and Sister Denise Norton, become separated from the others in an Austin K2/Y ambulance nicknamed "Katy".
-The quartet decide to drive across the desert back to British lines.

-As they depart, they come across an Afrikaner South African officer, Captain van der Poel, who carries a large pack, to which he seems very attached.
-After the South African shows Anson two bottles of gin in his backpack, van der Poel persuades Anson to let him join their drive to the safety of the British lines in Alexandria.
+Ahead of the Axis capture of Tobruk by the Afrika Korps, Anson's unit is ordered to evacuate to Alexandria.
+Anson, MSM Tom Pugh and two nurses, Sister Diana Murdoch and Sister Denise Norton, become separated from the others in an Austin K2/Y ambulance nicknamed Katy.
+Attempting to reach British lines they encounter an Afrikaner South African officer, Captain van der Poel.
+Van der Poel shows Anson two bottles of gin in his pack, persuading him to accompany them to safety in Alexandria.

-En route, the group meets with various obstacles, including a minefield, a broken suspension spring (during its replacement, van der Poel's great strength saves the group when he supports "Katy" on his back when the jack collapses), and the dangerous terrain of the Qattara Depression.

-Twice the group encounters motorised elements of the advancing Afrika Korps; in one encounter they are fired upon, and Norton is fatally wounded.
-Anson blames himself and his drinking for Norton's death, and vows not to drink any alcohol until he can have an "ice cold lager in 'Alex'".
-Van der Poel, who claims to have learned German while working in German South West Africa, is able to talk the Germans into allowing them to go on their way.
-The second time however, the Germans seem reluctant, until Van der Poel shows them the contents of his backpack.
+They encounter various obstacles, including a minefield, a broken suspension spring which van der Poel helps change, and the dangerous terrain of the Qattara Depression.
+In an encounter with a German motorised unit, Norton is fatally wounded by gunfire.
+Anson blames himself and vows not to drink any alcohol until he can have an "ice-cold lager in 'Alex'".
+Van der Poel, who claims to have learned German while working in German South West Africa, convinces the Germans into allowing them to continue.
+In a second encounter, the Germans seem reluctant to believe van der Poel until he shows them the contents of his pack.